Hippolyta (DC Comics): DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 Hippolyta once again goes through a major change.
 In the "Year One" storyline, Hippolyta is presented like the Golden Age version with black hair and has a peaceful demeanor.
 When Steve Trevor lands on the island and is the only survivor of the soldiers, she seeks to have him sent home safely by hosting a competition to determine which Amazon is worthy.
 She quickly realizes her daughter will be the one to win, something that saddens her since leaving the island forsakes an Amazon's right to return.
-However, she is nevertheless proud when Diana does indeed win, and they bid each other goodbye.
+However, she is nevertheless proud when Diana wins, and they bid each other goodbye.

-In the story arc "The Lies" Wonder Woman and Steve seemingly return to Themyscira to find Hippolyta (the New 52 one) and the Amazons safe and sound, despite Wonder Woman remembering her apparent demise.
+In the story arc "The Lies", Wonder Woman and Steve seemingly return to Themyscira to find Hippolyta (the New 52 one) and the Amazons safe and sound, despite Wonder Woman remembering her apparent demise.
 Hippolyta does not understand what she means and only seems suspicious of Steve, telling Diana not to let him wander around alone.
 However, Diana and Steve begin to notice the inconsistencies: the Amazons are not familiar, they speak English instead of their ancient language, and their architecture has changed.
 Diana realizes this is because what she thought to be true was a lie: she never returned to Themyscira when she left years before, so the New 52 Hippolyta was an illusion.